 - Refrigerate for an 1 hour.
 I like them best brought slightly back to room temperature before eating.

 - The chocolate balls will keep for a week, refrigerated in an airtight container.

 They are the perfect make-ahead recipe to keep on hand for healthy snacking, and most importantly, they are irresistible.

 - Substitute dates for dried figs.

 - There are endless flavour additions even freshly milled black pepper or chilli flakes work in this recipe.

-- Don’t like desiccated coconut, roll in cacao instead.
+- Don’t like desiccated coconut, roll in cacao or freeze dried raspberries instead.

 You may also like this recipe for Healthy No Bake Granola Bars